rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 - Communication (e.g. writing blog posts, release notes, preparing for meetings or taking minutes)
 - Supporting/mentoring/guiding other contributors
 - Governance
-- Infrastructure work (CI, releases, ...)
+- Infrastructure work (CI, releases, bots, ...)
 - Other (open response)

 ### What parts of the Rust Project do you contribute to?